OneSpan Sign for Salesforce

 - Select one or more files from your local directory, and click Open.

 - Click Add selected documents.
-The documents you selected are added to the package.
+The documents you selected are added to the transaction.

-- From the Signers section of the package, click Add Signer.
+- From the Recipients section of the transaction, click Add Recipient.
 A new row appears.